reactuate/reactuate/README.md

     v5.4.1

-More recent versions are allowed, within boundary the major version:
+More recent versions are allowed, within the upper boundary of the next major version:

 [](# "|eval")